arjunpkulkarni/culinValidation/recipe_validation_project/README.md

-# CULINAI RECIPE VALIDATION MODEL
+# CULIN RECIPE VALIDATION MODEL

 This project aims to scrape recipes, clean the data, and train a model to validate recipes.
 The validation model is exposed via a FastAPI.